-For the third semester I finally felt I achieved a balance.
+In 2024 I finally felt I achieved a balance.
 I spent Thursday's preparing for the lecture, writing these notes, making a YouTube video (so I'll remember next year what I wanted to talk about).
-I passed 1k subscribers.
+I passed 1k subscribers on Youtube.
 Friday's I had the lecture and the group work.